NXT-Wheelchair-Team/Rochester-Maker-Faire-2019/doc/system_overview.md

 The System Manager is responsible for taking action based on input from the Head Tilt Detector and Eye Blink and Jaw Clench Detector sub-systems.
 When appropriate, the System Manager will send the desired joystick location to the Joystick Manipulator Controller so that the wheelchair moves.

-The System Manager will also contain a user interface to provide information on the status of the system.
+The System Manager will contain a user interface to provide information on the status of the system.
 This interface will also enable manual directional control of the wheelchair and options to *engage* or *disengage* the head-tilt control mechanism.